Home · bathroom

 ⚠️ Warning: Confirm the water is fully off — don't just assume.
 Turn the shower handle after shutting off the main and verify nothing flows.

-Step 2: Remove the old valve stem
+Step 1: Remove the old valve stem

-Fit the valve stem socket over the stem body and onto the large hexagonal retaining nut.
+Fit a valve stem socket over the stem body and onto the large hexagonal retaining nut.
 Turn counter-clockwise.
 If it's stuck, apply penetrating oil around the threads and wait 10–15 minutes before trying again.
 Once loose, unscrew the nut by hand, then grasp the stem body (not the handle splines) and pull it straight out.
 Gentle rocking helps — avoid twisting.

 ⚠️ Warning: Forcing a stubborn stem can crack the valve body inside the wall, which turns a $30 repair into a major job.
 If it won't come after soaking and gentle effort, stop and call a plumber.

-Step 3: Inspect, clean, and replace the seat
+Step 2: Inspect, clean, and replace the seat

 Shine your flashlight into the valve body opening.
 You'll see a small threaded seat — the flat surface the washer presses against.
 Use a seat wrench to remove it counter-clockwise.
 Inspect the seat and the spring behind it for grooves, cracks, or corrosion.
 Replace both: thread in the new seat clockwise with a dab of plumber's grease, snug only — don't overtighten.
 Clean any debris from the valve cavity with a rag.